ttesmer/hai/README.md

 │ 3.899624248201951e-3 │
 └                      ┘
 ```
 The last matrix is the final approximation of the desired output *Y* above it after 100.000 epochs of training on the *X* matrix training data.
-As you can see above, it converged to ~0.99 for the points where 1.0 was correct and to ~0.00389 where 0.0 was correct (The 3.89e-3 is scientific notation).
+As you can see, it converged to the desired output.

 ## Possible Additions
 - MNIST Classifier